Jairus313/streamlit_crash_course/README.md

 	st.exception(e)
 ```

-These are some of basic animations and there some handy and appealing animations like progress bar and time spinner too.
+Above mentioned are some of the basic animations and there are some more handy and appealing animations like progress bar and time spinner too.

 Syntax:
 ```sh